Dongo Kundu Bypass Highway

 Funding

-The construction contract was awarded to China Civil Engineering Construction Corporation.
-The three phase project is budgeted at KSh25 billion (approx. US$251 million).
+The engineering, procurement and construction (EPC) contract was awarded to China Civil Engineering Construction Corporation for Package 1 and 3; and to Fujita Corporation-Mitsubishi Corporation Consortium, for Package 2.
+The three-package project is budgeted at KSh25 billion (approx. US$251 million).
 The first phase of construction was the Miritini to Kipevu section, budgeted at KSh11 billion (approx. US$110.31 million), borrowed from the Japan International Cooperation Agency.

 Construction